 “We’ll do it internally - once we have the time.”

-These beliefs paralyse progress.
-They create an all or nothing mindset where small wins aren’t celebrated, and big wins never happen because no one can agree on how to begin.
+Unfortunately, these are the beliefs that paralyse progress.
+They create an all-or-nothing mindset where small wins aren’t celebrated, and big wins never happen because no one can agree on how to begin.

 Transformation fatigue is real, and delaying action only makes it worse.
 When the path forward isn’t clear: